ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 [![](/wiki/shared/news/2026-07-19-project-loved-july-2026/746788.jpg)](https://osu.ppy.sh/community/forums/topics/2226648)

-[Function Phantom - Algebra](https://osu.ppy.sh/beatmapsets/746788#fruits) by ::Yumeno Himiko::{ user=1806962 }, [CLSW](https://osu.ppy.sh/users/531253), and ::Spectator::{ user=702598 }\
+[Function Phantom - Algebra](https://osu.ppy.sh/beatmapsets/746788#fruits) by ::Yumeno Himiko::{ user=1806962 }, ::CLSW::{ user=531253 }, and ::Spectator::{ user=702598 }\
 177 BPM, 4:01 | 5.36★, 5.36★, 5.36★, 5.36★\
 *description written by ::Natsuko::{ user=8266817 }*

 Aspire is all about trying things you've probably never seen before, and this set is a perfect example of that.

-Originally mapped by ::Spectator::{ user=702598 } and [CLSW](https://osu.ppy.sh/users/531253), and later brought further with the Aspire concept made by ::Yumeno Himiko::{ user=1806962 } (a mapper who's already known for making some really creative storyboard projects), this set takes that same mindset into osu!catch with four experimental difficulties.
+Originally mapped by ::Spectator::{ user=702598 } and ::CLSW::{ user=531253 }, and later brought further with the Aspire concept made by ::Yumeno Himiko::{ user=1806962 } (a mapper who's already known for making some really creative storyboard projects), this set takes that same mindset into osu!catch with four experimental difficulties.
 The Speed Change versions are the first attempt at playing around with dynamic SV, while the Prototype versions make notes speed up or slow down as they fall, giving the gameplay a really different feel inspired by games like Deemo.

 It's a super cool and innovative take on catch, and definitely something you won't find in a classic map.
 If the included skin is giving you a hard time, there's also a document linked in the map description that shows you how to play everything with your own skin instead.